 Hotels, lodges and tented camps

 The term hotel covers a very broad spectrum in Kenya (the word hoteli means a cheap café-restaurant, not a place to sleep).
 At the top end are the big tourist and business-class establishments.
 In the game parks, they’re known as lodges.
 Some establishments are very good value, but others are shabby and overpriced, so check carefully before splurging.
-Try to reserve the more popular places in advance, especially for the busiest season (Dec & Jan).
+Try to reserve the more popular places in advance, especially for the peak season.

 At the mid-price level, some hotels are old settlers’ haunts that were once slightly grand and no longer quite fit in modern Kenya, while others are newer and cater for the Kenyan middle class.
 A few are fine – charmingly decrepit or fairly smart and semi-efficient – but a fair few are just boozy and uninteresting.

-As a rule, expect to pay anything from Ksh3000–10,000 for a decent double or twin room in a town hotel, with bathroom en suite, known in Kenya as “self-contained”.
+As a rule, expect to pay anything from Ksh3000–10,000 for a decent double or twin room, with bathroom en suite, known in Kenya as “self-contained”.
 Breakfast is usually included, but if you want to have breakfast elsewhere, the price will be deducted.
 Features such as TV – often with DSTV (satellite) service – floor or ceiling fans and air conditioning will all put the price up, and are sometimes optional, allowing you to make significant savings at cheaper hotels.

-Older safari lodges may show their age with rather unimaginative design and boring little rooms, but those which date back to the 1960s were built when just having a hotel in the bush was considered an achievement.
+Older safari lodges may show their age with rather unimaginative design and boring little rooms (those that date back to the 1960s were built when just having a hotel in the bush was considered an achievement).
 Today, the best of the big lodges have public areas offering spectacular panoramas and game-viewing decks, while the rooms are often comfortable chalets or bandas.
-The vogue in the most expensive, boutique lodges tends to be Tarzan-like, eschewing straight lines wherever possible and incorporating bare rock and reclaimed branches of dead wood.
-Some places have just half a dozen “rooms”, constructed entirely of local materials, ingeniously open-fronted yet secure, with stunning views, and invigorating open-air showers.
+The most expensive, boutique lodges may have as few as just half a dozen rooms, constructed entirely of local materials, ingeniously open-fronted yet secure, with stunning views, and invigorating open-air showers.

 If you want to experience the fun of camping without the hassle, opt for a tented camp.
 These consist of large, custom-made tents erected over hard floors.
 The walls flap in the breeze and large areas of mosquito screening can be uncovered to allow maximum ventilation.
 All the usual lodge amenities, including electricity, comfy beds, clothes storage and floor coverings, are installed.
 Floor coverings can include carpets or rugs, and the furniture is what you’d expect to find in a comfortable hotel, though often with a nod to bush life, with canvas chairs on the deck and antique-style lock-up chests rather than room safes.
 At the back, the bathroom is usually more of a solid-walled structure, with a flush toilet – though the “safari shower” or “bucket shower’’ using hot water delivered on request by staff to a pulley system outside the bathroom, is a popular anachronism that works very well and saves water.
 At night, the tents zip up tight to keep the insects out.
 In the centre of the camp, the usual public areas will include a dining room and bar, or in smaller camps a luxurious “mess tent” with sofas and waiters proffering drinks, where you’ll eat together with your hosts and the other guests and share the day’s experiences in an atmosphere that always has a little Out of Africa in it.